Creative City Campus Renovations: Fabrication Studios

 RAPID PROTOTYPING CENTRE

-Rapid Prototyping Centre (RPC) Temporary Location: MCA 314 (see diagram)
+Rapid Prototyping Centre Temporary Location: MCA 314 (see diagram)

-- All current services, with the exception of the large CNC milling machine will be relocated.
+All current services, with the exception of the large CNC milling machine have been relocated.
+A small CNC milling machine has been added.

 Temporary RPC Equipment Set Up: